 Whether it’s digging a foundation, constructing a building, hauling cargo, demolishing an old structure, or clearing debris, these heavy tasks require serious equipment like excavators, loaders, bulldozers, and cranes.
 The challenge is finding the right equipment—on time and with a skilled operator.
 That’s where TapQan steps in.
 This Kazakhstan-based platform, powered by AI, promises to streamline the construction equipment rental market, making it easier for companies and individuals to get the machines they need, when they need them.

-Follow Kazakhstan’s Startup Movement.
-TapQan is part of the "100 Startup Stories of Kazakhstan," a collaborative project by Er10 Media and Astana Hub.
+Follow Kazakhstan’s Startup Movement in the "100 Startup Stories of Kazakhstan", a collaborative project by ER10 Media and Astana Hub.
 This initiative highlights the most innovative Kazakh startups, showcasing projects that stand out for their creativity and impact.
-The content is available in Kazakh, Russian, and English, ensuring a wide audience can learn about the country’s growing startup ecosystem.
+Among the heroes are Astana Hub residents, as well as creators of other innovative technological products and services.
+The content is available in Kazakh, Russian and English.

 A Market Problem on an Industrial Scale